neonmik/Wave-Machine-Firmware/README.md

 - Alpha Release bugfixes

-        - Bug: Preset changes doens't active handle note states properly:

-            - Changing preset with Latched notes:
-                - From Arp to Normal: WORKS

-            - Changing preset with Sustained notes:
-                - From Arp to Normal: WORKS (Doesn't carry on playing sustain notes... if this what I want?)
-                - From Normal to Normal: WORKS
-                - From Normal to Arp: BROKEN - Have to press and release playing notes again to stop
-                - From Arp to Arp: BROKEN - Keeps Playing notes while sustain is active, then when sustain is released last note is still playing.
-Have to press and release to stop it.

-            - Changing preset with sustained notes into Latched Arp: BROKEN - Have to press and release playing notes again to stop, Latching mech doesnt work until you turn Hold on and off again.
+    - Bug: Notes in sustain don't act as they should when

 - Updates and Bugfixes:
     - Arp:
-        - Feature: Add arp octave arp - needs refining.
-            - improvemenst need to be made as notes sustain forever

-        - Bug: write new code to handles Arp enable/disable, as used preset code which changed sustain setting which made Hold act wierd.

         - Improvements: Improve the gap setting so it's not just on or off.
+            - Bring back the old intermediate NoteState
+            - Add a timer function to clock.

         - Bug: MIDI clock freaks out when theres both MIDI and USB-MIDI - more of a MIDI specification problem in general, but will write MIDI message checker to check messages from UART against USB to stop duplicates.

     - Controls:
         - Change the layout of controls:
-            - 1: OSC, 2: LFO, 3: FLT, ALL(4): ARP(For Now), shift for all should be ENV control, and Active should control on off of all associated functions(?).
+            - 1: OSC, 2: LFO, 3: FLT, ALL(4): ARP(For Now)
-            - Holding Preset should save
-            - Shift should be holding Page?
+            - Holding Page should be Shift - this should expose extra features

-            - Envelope should be pressing
+            - Holding Preset and page should save preset

         - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)

     - Oscillator: